kubernetes-study-guide/Kubernetes-Study-Guide/Section-05/10_Using_Helm/README.md

 mariadb	5.x.x  	https://kubernetes-charts.storage.googleapis.com/	missing
 ```

-To pull down the missing dependencies you run the following while in the Chartss.yaml folder:
+To pull down the missing dependencies you run the following while in the helm's root folder:

 ```bash
 $ helm dependency update